legendarycode3/decentralized-stablecoin/README.md

 User Receives DSC
 ```
 ### Deposit and Mint in a Single Transaction
-For convenience, users can deposit collateral and mint DSC atomically using the
+For convenience, users can deposit collateral and mint DSC atomically using the `depositCollateralAndMintDsc()` function.